Jaspersoft/js-visualize-components-samples/pages/tools/jv-tools.md

 ##### Parameters

-* `name` - username for the JRS server where the Visualize.js script will be loaded from
+* `name` - username for the JasperReports Server where the Visualize.js script will be loaded from
-* `password` - password for the JRS server where the Visualize.js script will be loaded from
+* `password` - password for the JasperReports Server where the Visualize.js script will be loaded from
-* `organization` - (optional) organization for the user
+* `organization` - organization for the user (optional)
-* `locale` - (optional) user locale to use
+* `locale` - user locale to use (optional)